BYU-PCCL/mindreader/README.md

       Description:
       - For every particle, we initialize the model with the global conditions/or samples from the prior and append the global variables to the list 'part_gs'
-      - We do the same for each particle, but instead with the state conditions and append the sampled initial state structure into 'part_state'
+      - we do the same for each particle, but instead with the state conditions and append the sampled initial state structure into 'part_state'
-      - We initialize the score of each particle with 0, i.e. log(1)
+      - we initialize the score of each particle with 0, i.e. log(1)

   step(obs_t, glob_conds, state_conds)